-Plan activation can only be approximated using data on payments.
-As there is a lag between when support is provided and payments made, these statistics are likely to be conservative.
-That is, it is likely that plan activation is faster than presented.
-Further, in-kind supports have been excluded from the calculation, which contributes to the conservative figures.
-Note: Plans approved after the end of 2017-18 Q4 have been excluded from the charts.
-They are relatively new and it is too early to examine their durations to activation.
-Participant Outcomes Page: 16 A chart displays selected key baseline indicators for participants.
-Information was collected from 99.8% of participants who have received their initial plan since 1 July 2016 (baseline outcome measures). - 67% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 67% of participants from school age to 14 - 43% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 21% 34% for other age groups - 78% of participants from school age to 14 attend school in a mainstream class, compared to 67% of participants aged 15 to 24 - 23% of participants aged 25 and over have a paid job, compared to 9% of participants aged 15 to 24 - 56% of participants aged 25 and over choose what they do every day, compared to 54% of participants aged 15 to 24 Family/Carers Outcomes Page: 17 A chart displays selected key baseline indicators for family and carers of participants.
+A chart displays selected key baseline indicators for participants.

+Information was collected from 99% of participants who have received their initial plan since 1 July 2016 (baseline outcome measures).

+- 68% of participants from school age to 14 are able to make friends outside of family/carers, compared to 56% of participants aged 0 to before school - 44% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 37% 43% for other age groups - 71% of participants from school age to 14 attend school in a mainstream class, compared to 41% of participants aged 15 to 24 - 25% of participants aged 25 and over have a paid job, compared to 21% of participants aged 15 to 24 - $\bullet$ 69% of participants aged 25 and over choose what they do every day, compared to 49% of participants aged 15 to 24

+Family/Carers Outcomes

+A chart displays selected key baseline indicators for family and carers of participants.

 The percentage of participants' family/carers:

-- working in a paid job was highest for participants aged 0 to 14 (42%) - able to advocate for their child/family member was highest for participants aged 0 to 14 (78%) - who have friends and family they can see as often as they like was highest for participants aged 25 and over (55%) - who feel in control selecting services was highest for participants aged 25 and over (45%) - who support/plan for their family member through life stage transitions was highest for participants aged 0 to 14 (87%) Has the NDIS helped?
-Participants Page: 18 Charts display the responses from participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
+- working in a paid job was highest for participants aged 15 to 24 (52%) - able to advocate for their child/family member was highest for participants aged 0 to 14 (81%) - who have friends and family they can see as often as they like was highest for participants aged 15 to 24 (60%) - who feel in control selecting services was highest for participants aged 25 and over (61%) - who support/plan for their family member through life stage transitions was highest for participants aged 0 to 14 (88%)

+Has the NDIS helped?
+Participants

+Charts display the responses from participants to the question: 'Has the NDIS helped?' split into age categories and life domains.

 Perceptions of whether the NDIS has helped.